How to establish staging server environments for Bitbucket Server

 - The development environment is for different business units to test changes on their own, before requesting a production rollout.

-In addition to an architecture, we also recommend establishing a governance strategy for changes.
+In addition to architecture, we also recommend establishing a governance strategy for changes.
 This could include:

 - Create a strategy for deploying and testing plugin installation requests.
 Note that some plugins that are extremely useful in some environments are not appropriate for high-volume critical systems.